Analysis of Eargo Inc. (NASDAQ:EAR): Selected Notes - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 0 analysts.
+The firm’s stock currently is rated by 0 analysts.
 On average, analysts expect EPS of $0 for the current quarter, with a high estimate of $0 and a low estimate of $0, while EPS last year was $-0.39.
 The consensus estimate for the next quarter is $-0.17, with high estimates of $-0.14 and low estimates of $-0.2.

 Analysts are recommending an EPS of between $-1.23 and $-1.61 for the fiscal current year, implying an average EPS of $-1.41.
 EPS for the following year is $-1.23, with 2 analysts recommending between $-0.89 and $-1.57.